-Your diaphragm helps control your breathing, so when it contracts, you take in a sharp breath.
+Your diaphragm helps control your breathing.
+When you breathe in, it contracts and moves downwards.
 Your vocal cords (glottis) at the top of your throat then close to control the intake of air.
 When you breathe out, your diaphragm relaxes and air passes out of your lungs via your nose and mouth.

-In most cases, hiccups last only a few minutes, go away on their own and don’t need treatment.
-Hiccups that last more than two days, or keep coming back, could be a sign of an underlying medical condition.
+In most cases, hiccups last only a few minutes, go away on their own and do not need treatment.
+Hiccups that last more than two days or keep coming back could be a sign of an underlying medical condition.

 A short (transient) bout of hiccups often starts or stops without an obvious cause.
 Things that can irritate your diaphragm and trigger transient hiccups include:

-Avoiding these triggers may help you get fewer bouts of hiccups.
+Avoiding these triggers may help reduce how often you have short-term hiccups.

 Hiccups that last more than two days (persistent hiccups) or that keep coming back (recurrent hiccups) may have an underlying medical cause.

-This could be a condition that’s affecting your diaphragm or the nerves in your head and neck that control its movements.
+This could be a condition that’s affecting your diaphragm or the nerves in your head and neck which control the movement of your diaphragm.
 These include:

-Long-term hiccups can also be a side effect of a medicine you’re taking or can start after you’ve had stomach surgery or a general anaesthetic.
+Long-term hiccups can also be a side effect of medication you’re taking, such as:

 In rare cases, long-term hiccups may also be a symptom of conditions that affect your central nervous system, such as: